 As a Special Educational Administrator, Tresha worked with all levels of students and their parents from PPCD to 18+ Services.
 Because of her presence at the IEP meetings, students received appropriate services in the appropriate setting.
 Preparing students for life after high school by creating realistic post-secondary goals and the plans to achieve them has been her passion for 15 years.

 In her spare time, Tresha enjoys time with her husband, Michael and son, Jordan and she is actively involved with youth in her church congregation.

 My desire was to work with at-risk students who didn’t fit into the traditional educational environment began as a paraprofessional working my way through college.
 Students fell through the cracks because how they learned was either not identified or honored.
-Becoming a classroom teacher allow me to impact my students’ lives one by one.
-As the department chair at a high school campus AI helped classroom teachers teach in a way that met the individual needs of the students.
-Building rapport with parents became much easier when they knew that someone knew and cared about the education of their special needs child.
+Becoming a classroom teacher allowed me to impact my students’ lives one by one.
+As the department chair at a high school campus I helped classroom teachers teach in a way that met the individual needs of the students.
+Building rapport with parents became much easier when they knew that someone cared about the education of their special needs child.

 As the campus coordinator of an all level alternative school, my passion continued to ignite for at-risk students showing each one their value and worth was a dream come true.
 Teachers, administrators and parents began to see what I saw in these students, an unlocked potential.
 No longer lost, no longer given up on, that’s what happens when students receive the appropriate services in the appropriate setting.

 I knew transitioning from the public school system into their community required much more thought and planning than anyone imagined.
 Therefore, making that transition as smooth as possible has been the focus of my career for the last 14 years.
 Whether I was a vocational adjustment coordinator or a special education administrator on a district level, my goal was to provide students, teachers, and parents the tools to create a smooth post-secondary transition.